zarGonnn/reddcoin/README.md

  - difficulty retarget: every block using Kimoto's gravity well

-For more information, as well as an immediately useable, binary version of the Reddcoin wallet client, please visit http://www.reddcoin.com.
+For more information, as well as an immediately useable, binary version of the Reddcoin client software, see http://www.reddcoin.com.

 License
 -------